-Tim McGraw and Faith Hill’s No-Nonsense Approach to Daughters’ Dates
+Tim McGraw And Faith Hill’s No-Nonsense Approach To Daughters’ Dates

 This famous country duo will start their Soul2Soul tour in April which will be their first tor together in 10 years, were cornered into a game of “Never Have I Ever” by Ellen.

-Eonline posted about some of the sexy questions the country royalty had to answer.
+E Online posted about some of the sexy questions the country royalty had to answer.

 McGraw and Hill who have been married for 20 years have both never fallen asleep during sexy time, kudos to them.
 Hill added to her answer emphatically.